Skip to content

 Jason Stolz CLTC, CRPC

-23-Year Term Life Insurance is a strategic coverage option for people whose financial responsibilities extend slightly beyond a standard 20-year planning horizon but don’t require the cost of a longer 25- or 30-year policy.
-While not as commonly discussed as traditional term lengths, a 23-year term can be an efficient solution when your mortgage payoff, income replacement needs, or retirement timeline don’t align with round numbers.
-At Diversified Insurance Brokers, we help clients compare 23-year coverage against nearby term options to determine whether it truly delivers value—or whether a different structure makes more sense.
+23-Year Term Life Insurance is a strategic coverage option for people whose financial responsibilities extend slightly beyond a standard 20-year planning horizon but do not require the cost of a longer 25- or 30-year policy.
+While not as commonly discussed as the round-number term lengths, a 23-year term can be the most efficient solution when your mortgage payoff schedule, income replacement timeline, child dependency window, or retirement asset accumulation target does not align with those conventional choices.
+At Diversified Insurance Brokers, we help clients compare 23-year coverage against nearby term options to determine whether it genuinely delivers the right value — or whether a different structure makes more practical sense for the specific financial plan behind the need.

 Request a 23-Year Term Quote Review

-We’ll compare carrier pricing, underwriting paths, and nearby term lengths to help you choose the most efficient coverage.
+We’ll compare carrier pricing, underwriting paths, and nearby term lengths to find the most efficient coverage for your timeline.

 Prefer to talk?
 Call 800-533-5969